ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Users are expected to already know the correct greatest version of the label at each distinguished log entry, and to already have all necessary VRF outputs and commitments.
 This information is conveyed through the algorithm in
-{{updating-labels}}.
+{{updating-a-label}}.
 If no distinguished log entry exists yet, or for new versions of a label that are to the right of the rightmost distinguished log entry, the algorithms above do not apply and the algorithm in
-{{contact-algorithm}} is used until a distinguished log entry is issued.
+{{contact-algorithm}} is used until a distinguished log entry is created.

-# Updating Labels
+# Updating a Label

 As discussed in {{ARCH}}, a label owner is the authoritative source for a label's contents and must either initiate all changes to the label's value